 Most people assume that because police are charged with upholding the law that they wouldn’t lie in order to perform their duties.
 This is a very problematic assumption because it’s simply not true.
-Police can legally lie to suspects and often do in order to get confessions or otherwise get them to do what they want.
-This is yet another reason it is so important to have a San Diego criminal lawyer present when you speak with the police.
+Law enforcement agents can legally lie to suspects (and often do) in order to get suspects to confess or otherwise get them to do what they want.
+This is yet another reason it is so important to have a skilled criminal lawyer present when you speak with the police.

-While there are many ways police can lie in order to get information from a suspect, these are some of the most common lies they tell, according to San Diego criminal defense attorneys:
+While there are many ways officers can lie in order to get information from a suspect, some of the most common lies they tell include:

 - Lying about evidence: When trying to extract a confession, police will frequently say they have evidence that doesn’t exist.
 This may include claiming to have physical evidence such as fingerprints or DNA, or witness testimony whether from an eye witness or an accomplice.

 - Keeping things “off the record:” Tons of cop shows show police officers turning off their tape recorder and saying things are off the record during their interview.
-But the reality is that nothing is ever off the record when you speak with an officer -anything you say to police can be used against you and don’t believe an office who tells you otherwise.
+But the reality is that nothing is ever actually off the record when you speak with an officer.
+Anything you say to police can be used against you and don’t believe an office who tells you otherwise.

-- Dishonestly obtaining DNA: We already discussed the concept of “surreptitious sampling” in which police can get a DNA sample without a warrant, but it’s worth mentioning here to because it may not be an outright lie, but certainly can be dishonest.
+- Dishonestly obtaining DNA: We already discussed the concept of “surreptitious sampling” in which police can get a DNA sample without a warrant, but it’s worth mentioning here to because it may not be an outright falsehood, this practice is certainly dishonest.
 Essentially, if you’re offered a drink at the police station and throw away the cup where the police can get a hold of it, they can use DNA from that cup in the case without ever getting a warrant.
 So if someone gives you a drink or snack at the police station, be wary because it may all be a ploy to get a DNA sample.

 The Problem With Police Lies

-Aside from the obvious ethical and constitutional questions that can arise from these types of falsehoods coming from a position of authority, these lies often result in false confessions.
+Aside from the obvious ethical and constitutional issues that arise from these types of falsehoods coming from a position of authority, these lies often result in false confessions.
 It makes sense.
 After all, if someone thinks that their DNA is linked to a crime and their confession can help result in a reduced sentence, they are likely to admit guilt despite their innocence.
 Similarly, some people will do anything to protect someone they care about, even if it means sacrificing themselves in the process by falsely admitting their guilt.
 Psychologists have shown that certain personality types are prone to agree to police claims even if untrue.
 Prolonged questioned over hours or days can also weaken people into confessing to a crime even though they are innocent.

-False confessions don’t just harm the person who makes them, it also means the person who actually committed the crime is less likely to get caught, possibly putting the public in danger if he goes on to commit more crimes and denying the victim of a crime true justice.
+These confessions by innocent parties don’t just harm the person who makes them, it also means the person who actually committed the crime is less likely to get caught, possibly putting the public in danger if he goes on to commit more crimes and denying the victim of a crime true justice.